HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   )
 }}

+In 2025, `tabindex` usage has increased slightly.
+Just over 50% of sites used it, around 3-4% higher than 2024.
+Positive `tabindex` use remains stable, generally low, reflecting continued awareness that positive tabindex values should be avoided.

 ### Landmarks

 Landmarks structure a web page into distinct thematic regions, using native HTML elements such as `<header>`, `<nav>`, `<main>`, and `<footer>`.
 These elements create a clear, high-level page outline that help users of assistive technologies quickly understand the layout and jump directly to relevant sections.